Louisiana Tech vs. North Texas NCAA Football Odds, Plays and Insights | September 25, 2021

 North Texas Stats and Trends

-- The Mean Green have been underdogs by 12 points or more two times this season and have not covered the spread once.
+- The Mean Green have been underdogs by 11.5 points or more two times this year and have not covered the spread once.

 - The Mean Green average 18.0 fewer points per game (20.7) than the Bulldogs surrender (38.7).